Listen to an audio file of this tool.

 - will be working with you on making informed decisions (understanding the reasons behind those decisions) about critical aspects of their life.

 - Ask open-ended questions.
-First of all, pick a time when you are enjoying being together or when all is calm and relaxed.
-Driving in the car is an ideal time (when you don’t have a time pressure) since your child/teen will feel less “on the spot” when you are not looking directly at them.
+Pick a time when you are enjoying being together or when all is calm and relaxed.
+Driving in the car is an ideal time (when you don’t have a time pressure) since your child/teen will feel less “on the spot” because you are not looking directly at them.
 You might ask:

 - “What have you noticed about how we use alcohol in our family?”